amtoshi/smart-jars/README.md

+# Installation Guide: The app would run on iOS version 15 and you just have to test in your team provisioning profile.
+COmplete developed in Swift

 # smart-jars
 Smart Jars are deposit balances for Wise personal accounts which helps users save as they spend using Micro-deposits (like micro investing)  depositing a spare amount with every transaction to complete their budgeting goals for travel, buying something.
 They are a feature extension on Jars.